-Improve education in England through a better approach to policy making
+Improve education in England through a wiser approach to policy making

 The edpol work explores concerns over the DfE’s policy-making capacity, the fragmentation and relative weakness of non-governmental institutions and the inconsistent use of consultation, research and evidence.
 These could all be managed much better, as is the case in many other countries.

 Our intention is to help improve policy-making process, evidence and institutions – so that education policy change is more enduring and long term.
 This will allow schools and colleges to do what they do better and it will further the attraction and retention of the best teachers and college lecturers.

 Authors and contributors

 Patrick Wall: founder of edpol.net, author and researcher.
 He first became a school governor in 1988.
 For the last ten years he has been chair of governors at Ark Academy, a 1,600 pupil through-school in Wembley.
 Patrick set up Target Schools in 1982, the original Oxford University access program.
 He is a Trustee of the Foundation for Education Development and is a long standing Sutton Trust Fellow.
 He has spent thirty-five years in business, working in Europe, USA and China.
 He is founder, and ex-CEO, of a successful tech company and NED for a tech business, building ethical and sustainable supply chains.

 Dr Bevil Luck: quantitative work, research and author.
 Bevil holds a PhD in English Literature from the University of Southampton and a BA (Hons) in English from Merton College, University of Oxford.
 He has experience leading quantitative research projects in industry.
 He currently works as an independent teacher and researcher.